K-Modes Clustering For Categorical Data in Python

 Here,

-• The resultant clusters in K-Modes clustering are dependent on the initial centroids.
+parameter is used to specify the number of clusters in which you have to partition the dataset.
+It has a default value of 8. - The resultant clusters in K-Modes clustering are dependent on the initial centroids.
 So, every time we perform clustering, the resultant clusters are different.
 This is due to the reason that the initial centroids are selected randomly.
 For the best results, we need to perform clustering repeatedly using different centroids.
-To specify how many times you want to run the clustering algorithm to produce the results, you can use the n_init parameter.
-The default value for the n_init parameter is 10.
-After n_init executions, we select the execution having the best results.
+To specify how many times you want to run the clustering algorithm to produce the results, you can use the

-• The verbose parameter is used to execute the function in verbose mode.
+parameter is used to execute the function in verbose mode.
 By default, it is set to 0.
-You can specify any non-zero value in the verbose parameter to execute the function in verbose mode.
+You can specify any non-zero value in theverbose

-• The n_jobs parameter is used to execute different runs of the algorithm parallelly.
-By default, the n_jobs parameter has the value 1.
+parameter has the value 1.
 Hence, it executes all the runs of the algorithm one by one.
 For parallel execution, you can specify the number of executions to run parallelly.
-If you are not executing any other program, you can use n_jobs equal to the number of cores in your CPU for maximum efficiency.
+If you are not executing any other program, you can usen_jobs

 Implement K-Modes Clustering For Categorical Data Using the kmodes Module in Python